-Shih Tzus are also widely known for being great with children and small babies.
-They are not aggressive and will not lash out at you for stealing a bone or something small.
+Shih Tzu puppies are extremely adorable and one of the most playful breeds you can own.
+They are great for people living in small spaces and are very mild-mannered and well-behaved.
+This breed is also widely known for being great with children and small babies.
 Find out why Shih Tzus are one of the top favorite dog breeds to own around the world!

 Shih Tzu Characteristics (Physical)

 A Shih Tzu's general appearance is a straight-up head with a tail that curves over the back, and the sizes will range depending on the size of the Shih Tzu.
 They are also known for their elegant flowing double coat that comes with various vibrant colors.
+Their head is broad and round with a large section between the eyes.
+Along with the head, their shoulders fit just right compared to the rest of the body.

-Shih Tzu Dog Breed Size
+Shih Tzu Breed Size

 Shih Tzus are very small dogs, making them part of the Toy Dog breed category.
 They typically stand from 8 to 11 inches tall, meaning they have very short legs.
 Shih Tzus are only 9 to 16 pounds, with males and females being similar in size.